mtgjson/mtgjson-website/docs/changelog/README.md

 More placeholder about the announcement.

 The documentation of the website overall was changed in a drastic way with such a large major version bump.
-If you find we can improve the documentation please do so!
+If you find we can improve the documentation please let us know!

 ### Website
-#### Updated
+#### Removed
 - Files are longer documented individually, instead their contents are pure data structures.
+- The "About Us" page no longer uses a table of contents.
+#### Added
 - More data structures are clearly defined now that the files deliver all the same top-level keys.
-- Atomic cards are now documented outright as a structure for clarity.
+- Atomic cards are now documented outright as a data structure for clarity.
+#### Updated
-- Data structures now reference more accurately its parents.
+- Data structures now reference their parent keys and parent files more accurately.
-- The About Us section will become a single page in the sidebar.
-- Some text and spacing adjustments for scrolling and viewports.
+- Some text and spacing adjustments for the "Changelog" page.

 ## 4.6.2
 Release Date: 2020-02-01